Edge Training

 Key Benefits of Vocational Training in South Africa

-Pathway to Entrepreneurship: By teaching practical skills, vocational education can empower individuals to start their own businesses, fostering innovation and self-reliance.
+Pathway to Entrepreneurship: Vocational skills empower individuals to start businesses, driving innovation and self-reliance.

 Examples of Vocational Training Programs in South Africa